Raising of sheep and goats — Strategic Scorecard

 -

-DT01Information Asymmetry & Verification Friction 2View DT01 attribute detailsTiered Data Transparency.
+DT01Information Asymmetry & Verification Friction 2 solutions 2View DT01 attribute detailsTiered Data Transparency.
 Information asymmetry is effectively segmented: while subsistence operations lack standardized digital footprints, commercial value chains now utilize robust traceability systems to satisfy premium market requirements.
 This bifurcation means that the majority of global trade volume is captured by high-transparency, data-rich commercial systems.

 - Metric: Traceability adoption rates in commercial supply chains in developed markets exceed 75% due to stringent export compliance mandates.